cloudmesh-community/fa18-523-60/paper/paper.md

 The *$addFields* stage is used to add new fields into documents.
 It reshapes each document in stream, similarly to the *$project* stage.
-The output document will contain existing fields from input documents and the newly added fields [@www.docs.mongodb].
+The output document will contain existing fields from input documents and the newly added fields [@www-docs-mongodb].
 The following example shows how to add *student details* into a document.

 ```